Ackee-Blockchain/2025-workshop-fuzzing/README.md

 ### Shrinking

-Running shrinking.
-And it will show
+After you met the error in fuzzing, it is harder to find what cause this error.
+The shrinking automatically remove redundant flow executions.

+Running shrinking by:

 ```bash
 wake test tests/test_fuzz.py -SH
 ```

-Run shrank test by
+Run shrank test by:

 ```bash
 wake test tests/test_fuzz.py -SR